 It couldn’t happen until 2025 at the earliest, but the chances of the NFL potentially staging a Super Bowl in London someday increase with the coming advent of Tottenham Hotspur Stadium.
-With everyone making their Super Bowl picks right now, as the next edition is only a couple days away, it’s also time to look ahead.
+As the next edition is only a couple days away, it’s also time to look ahead.

 The 62,062 capacity venue at White Hart Lane will open Sept 15, about a month or so after its target date, but its design includes facilities that directly support American football, in addition to English football (soccer).